ibrahimrehman1/ibrahimrehman1/README.md

 - 🛒 Also build and customize WordPress & WooCommerce sites for content-driven and e-commerce needs

-- 🌱 Currently exploring Generative AI tools and applications
+- 🌱 Currently exploring Agentic Coding Tools and Workflows

 - 📫 Reach out to me on <a href="https://www.linkedin.com/in/ibrahimrehmanweb/" target="blank">LinkedIn</a> or **ibrahimrehman0346@gmail.com**